mdgbayly/react-valence-ui-dropdown/readme.md

 The dropdown optionally takes the following properties:

 * `text`: the text to be displayed in the dropdown button
-* `disanled`: indicated whether the dropdown button is enabled
+* `disabled`: indicated whether the dropdown button is enabled
 * `items`: an array of items for the menu

 ```javascript